mah-shamim/community-starter-kit/docs/getting-started.md

 # Getting Started Guide

-This guide will help you get started using **Team Roundup bot** on your own repositories.
+This guide will help you get started using **welcome bot** on your own repositories.
 For more information on what this bot does, check out the [README](../README.md).

 ## Installing the bot

-The bot works by scanning each of your team's repositories to look for open issues and pull requests assigned to named team members.
+The bot works by providing a message on a contributor's first issue, pull request, or merged pull request.
 In order to scan a repository, the app must be installed on that repository.
 To install the app, use the following instructions:

-1. Access the bot installation page [here](#)
-1. Under selected repositories, select each of the repositories you would like the bot to scan for open issues and pull requests.
+1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
+The plugin requires the following Permissions and Events:

+- Pull requests: Read & Write
+- Issues: Read & Write

 ## Creating the config